melezhik/Sparrow6/documentation/taskrunner.md

 2. DSL-like style, local tasks

-`task-run $root-dir, %parameters`
+`task-run $task-dir, %parameters`

 Use this method to run local tasks:

-    # Run default task located at the root directory utilities/animals
+    # Run default task located at the task directory ./utilities/animals

     task-run "utilities/animals", %( hello => 'Cow ');

-You can run a certain task located at the root directory, by using `$root-dir@task-path` notation:
+You can run specific task located at the task directory, by using `$task-dir@task-path` notation:

-    # Run birds/tiny task located at the root directory utilities/animals:
+    # Run birds/tiny task located at the task directory ./utilities/animals:

     task-run "utilities/animals@birds/tiny", %( hello => 'Sparrow ');

+You can set task root directory to add alternative location where local tasks are searched:

+    SP6_TASK_ROOT=~/tasks

+Then following task will be searched in `./utilities/animals`,  then in `~/tasks/utilities/animals`:

+    task-run "utilities/animals"

 3. Low level API